Checking the $^8$Be anomaly with a two-arm electron positron pair spectrometer: Abstract

 \section{Abstract}

 We have repeated the experiment performed recently by Krasznahorkay et al., (Phys.
 Rev. Lett.
 116, 042501 (2016)), which may indicate a new particle called X17 in the literature.
-In order to get a reliable, and independent result, we used a different type of electron-positron pair spectrometer which have a more simple acceptance/efficiency as a function of the correlation angle, but the other conditions of the experiment were very similar to the published ones.
-We could confirm the presence of the anomaly measured at the E$_x$=18.15 MeV resonance, and also confirm their absence at the E$_x$=17.6 MeV resonance, and at E$_p$= 800 keV off resonance energies.
+In order to get a reliable, and independent result, we used a different structure of electron-positron pair spectrometer at the VNU University of Science.
+The spectrometer has two arms and simpler acceptance/efficiency as a function of the correlation angle, but the other conditions of the experiment were very similar to the published ones.
+We could confirm the presence of the anomaly measured at E$_p$= 1225 keV, which is above the E$_p$=1040 keV resonance.